 If a student is already covered under an extended health plan (this does not mean a provincial health care plan), they may opt out of the plan and receive a refund of the health care plan fee.
-To opt out students must show proof of equivalent coverage to the students' union secretary by September 30.
-2006.
+To opt out students must show proof of comparable health care coverage and sign a waiver form at the health care office by September 28, 2007.